ImmanuelEgboche/ImmanuelEgboche/README.md

-- 👋 Hi, I’m @ImmanuelEgboche
+👋 Hi, I'm Immanuel a Software Engineer.

-- 👀 I’m interested in all things tech
-- 🌱 I’m currently learning Python, Go and Javascript
+- Currently expanding my skills in Python, C++, and JavaScript.
-- 💞️ I’m looking to collaborate on all sorts of open source projects
-- 📫 How to reach me follow me on twitter @ImmanuelEgboche

-This is my ✨ special ✨  GitHub profile.
-I'm glad you stopped to visit hopefully youll learn a thing or two, or maybe teach me something 👀
+- I am actively seeking opportunities to contribute to open source projects, fostering collaboration and making meaningful contributions to the tech community.
+So please feel free to reach out!

+- Connect with me on Twitter [@ImmanuelEgboche](https://twitter.com/ImmanuelEgboche) to engage in discussions, share insights, or explore potential collaborations.